 The Superior Hiking Trail Association recently announced the opening of a new winter route at Pincushion Mountain in Grand Marais!
 Winter walkers, runners, and snowshoers are asked to use the new trail and to avoid groomed ski trails.
 The official start/trailhead for the new trail is at the combined hiking/fat biking kiosk which is at the EAST side of the parking lot, not the main kiosk which is located at the north end of the parking lot.

-The route is a work in progress -- work will continue next spring to finish building tread and boardwalks for summer usage -- but it is ready to go for winter travel.
 Follow signs from the #SHT trailhead at the east end of the Pincushion Mountain Recreation Area parking lot (not the kiosk at the north end) to experience the new route.
 As a courtesy to our fellow outdoor enthusiasts, please do not hike, run, or snowshoe on groomed ski trails at Pincushion Mountain or elsewhere on the SHT.
 Where the Trail crosses groomed trails, please be careful to avoid stepping on groomed tracks or leaving behind deep footprints.
 Dogs are allowed on the Superior Hiking Trail, leashed at all times, and poop scooped!

 The Pincushion Mountain Recreation Area parking lot has an outhouse in the parking lot that is open 24/7, and a nearby warming Chalet, open daily from 7:00 a.m. to 10:00 p.m.